Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: Invariant Moduli/Matter Lagrangians under Anomalous Transformations --General Formalism

-The Lagrangian of this system has been described in Section 2.
-It is determined by a K\"ahler potential $K(S,\bar S, T^{i},\bar {T,}^{i}C^{L},\bar {C}^{\bar{L}})$, a $U(1)$ holomorphic gauge kinetic function $f(S,T^{i})$, which depends non-trivially on the moduli fields $S$ and $T^i$, and a holomorphic superpotential $\mathcal{W}$, which, at perturbative level, does not depend on the moduli fields.
-This Lagrangian is invariant under the inhomogenous transformations of the moduli fields $S$ and $T^i$, as well as the homogenous transformations of the matter fields $C^L$.
-Systems with these properties are best analyzed using the formalism of the non-linear $N=1$ SUSY $\sigma-$model; see, for example, the analysis shown in~\cite{Freedman:2012zz}.
+The effective theories we are interested in discussing in this paper are best analyzed using the formalism of the non-linear $N=1$ SUSY $\sigma-$model; see, for example, the analysis shown in~\cite{Freedman:2012zz}.
 The role of this Appendix is to outline the generic characteristics of this formalism, for a set of chiral superfields which transform under an anamolous $U(1)$ symmetry.
 We will consider a set of $N$ complex chiral superfields $Z^A$, with scalar, fermionic and auxiliary field components $(z^A, \psi^A, F^A)$, coupled to the same $U(1)$ gauge supermultiplet.
 We will formulate the F-term and D-term stabilization conditions and, hence, show that, in general, the D-term stabilization mechanism can lead to non-zero VEVs for the scalar components and, consequently, to the formation of a massive $U(1)$ vector superfield.

 We begin our general analysis by assuming a K\"ahler potential $K(z,\bar z)$ and a K\"ahler metric